olsonjac/olsonjac/README.md

 - Achieve industry certifications such as the AWS Certified DevOps Engineer and the Certified Kubernetes Adminstrator Certification

-- Gain more expertise in cloud-based technologies such as AWS
+- Gain more expertise in cloud-based technologies such as AWS and Azure

 - Lead DevOps projects for organizations, collaborating with cross-functional teams to ensure successful delivery and adoption of DevOps practices at my position